GoogleカレンダーとZoomの連携イメージ

 Step 6: Update the Event in Google Calendar

-This page is also set, so once you confirm that the action is "Update Event", click "Next"!
+This page is also set, so once you confirm that the action is to "Update Event", click "Next".

-The event ID is set as shown in the screen below, so there is no problem as is.
+The event ID is set as shown in the screen below, so you can leave this as it is too.

 The event title, start date and time, and end time are already set.